wethod/learning-center-source/content/reports/index.md

 ### By Metadata

 This chart gives valuable insight only if metadata tags are used on projects or opportunities.
-Learn more here on how to add new metadata tags. [here]({{< relref "settings/index/#company" >}}).
+Learn more [here]({{< relref "settings/index.md/#company" >}}) on how to add metadata tags.

-This chart is by default filtered on "No Metadata", meaning that all the projects with no metadata tags are considered.
+This chart is by default filtered on "No Metadata", meaning that only projects and opportunities with no metadata tags are considered.

-Change filters by selecting first a metadata tag and then select the value for the metadata.
+Change filters by selecting first a metadata tag and then a metadata value.

-Clicking on a column will show a panel listing all the clients (based on the filters applied) with their:
+Clicking on a column will show a panel listing all the clients (based on the filters applied) with:

 * Client's name;
 * Value;